 There are several limitations to multi-tenant Beacons that are worth mentioning.

-- Multi-tenant Beacons only use location Beacons.
+- Only one parent location can be created for each Organization.
+Multi-tenant Beacons only use location Beacons.

 - Map images can be shared between parent and child locations, but routing and placemarks aren’t shared.